 Fearful in joy and confident in dule.”

-In the next lines the speaker goes through a speech that lays out the ways that women and their daughters are taught to behave in the world.
+In the next lines of ‘Our Mothers’, the speaker goes through a speech that lays out the ways that women and their daughters are taught to behave in the world.
 These societal norms and expectations are passed down through the generations and have become a mantra of sorts.

 The women of the world were taught in the same “sufficient school”— life.
 This speaks to the still uncommon practice of educating women when Rossetti was writing this piece.
 These women were forced to learn through life, not within an institution.
 All women “Work” and have patience.
 They also “walk….by faith” rather than by sight.
 They are forced to lean on one another and make their way through the world with hope and good intuitions.
 Rather than with a firm knowledge of what they’re going to do next or where they’re going.